per-gron/shuriken/src/rs/doc/reference.md

 **[Type](#types):** `Publisher[a] -> (Publisher[b] -> Publisher[a, b])`

 **Description:** `IfEmpty` takes a Publisher and returns one that behaves just like it, except that if it finishes without emitting any elements, it emits the values of the provided default stream.
-Similar to, but more generic, than `DefaultIfEmpty`.
+Similar to, but more generic, than [`DefaultIfEmpty(Value...)`](#defaultifemptyvalue).

 **Example usage:**